How to Start

 Some scientists believe good technology equates to a successful business.
 However, this perception is untrue.
 Technology is important, but alone, it is not enough.
 A successful start-up requires capital, commitment, dedication, persistence and, above all, a significant investment of time by the founders.
 Before making such a commitment, you should ask yourself, "Am I entrepreneurial?" or "Do I want to be an entrepreneur?"
 Faculty must realize that scientists and entrepreneurs have different mindsets.
 Scientists are trained to do research for the sake of knowledge and science, whereas the entrepreneurs' goal is to create a profitable and sustainable business.
 The starting point is to be mentally prepared for the task ahead.

-OTT, along with the Atlanta Clinical and Translational Science Institute (ACTSI) and University of Georgia's Small Business Development Center, offers a six-day course once a year to faculty titled Kauffman FastTrac® TechVenture™.
+OTT, along with the Georgia Clinical and Translational Science Alliance (Georgia CTSA), offers a six-day course once a year to faculty titled Kauffman FastTrac® TechVenture™.
 It is a proven entrepreneur training course designed to help technology/science-based entrepreneurs grow a great idea into a successful business.
-The course flyer is distributed, prior to each course, to Emory faculty via email.
-During the course faculty entrepreneurs spend six full days over seven weeks with a Kauffman certified facilitator and thirteen guest speakers, who are experienced company CEOs/VPs, serial entrepreneurs, venture capitalists, intellectual property experts, and university administrators, to address the topics listed below.
+The course flyer is distributed, prior to each course, to Emory faculty via email and to other Georgia CTSA member institutions via the Georgia CTSA website.
+During the course faculty entrepreneurs spend six full days over seven weeks with two Kauffman certified facilitators and thirteen guest speakers, who are experienced company CEOs/VPs, serial entrepreneurs, venture capitalists, intellectual property experts, and university administrators, to address the topics listed below.

 - Defining the target market

 - Planning for financial success

 - Identifying funding and working with investors